 - Remove the crown off the top of the pomegranate.
 Do not cut too deep or you will cut the precious arils.

-- Using the tip of your knife, point it to the center of the white pith of the pomegranate.
-Remove the cone like white center and discard
+- Using the tip of your knife, point it to the center of the white pith.
+Keeping your knife at a 45º angle, cut a circle around the center of the pith.
+Remove the cone like white center and discard.

 - Over the bowl of water, place your thumbs into the cored out center of one of the ends of your pomegranate.
 Gently pull the two halves apart.
 Any loose arils will fall into the pool of water.

-- Using your small mesh strainer, remove the floating membrane skins and pith from the water.
+- Using a small mesh strainer, remove the floating membrane skins and pith from the water.
 The seeds will sink to the bottom and the debris will float to the top.
-When done, use your strainer to remove and drain the pomegranate arils
+When done, use your strainer to remove and drain the pomegranate arils.

 Thanks for this detail.
 I use the water trick, but cut the pomegranate in quarters first which does make for a loss of precious arils and juice.
 I’m going to try your entire technique.